JohnWalgreen/Microprocessors-II-Laboratory/README.md

 The LED and PWM function together in <<main.c>>.

 <<main.c>> must be built inside project template provided (to be found in <<provided materials>> folder)

+Derek and Hans tried to get hardware working.
+In the end, we emailed TA and Derek got the entire chip wired over 23-24/9 weekend.
+Hans coded light sensor and led output, and he worked with Derek to fix register initialisations on 25/9 to get LED code working.

+Meanwhile, Kyle coded PWM.